The Insurance Aging Report is useful to view aging broken down by insurance estimates and patient portion estimates.

 In Standard Reports, in the Monthly section, click Insurance Aging Report.

-The Insurance Aging report is useful for groups that have complex accounting, where there is a need to age insurance related receivables distinctly.
 Offices that want to make sure they are getting paid by insurance companies and want to follow up on older claims should use the Outstanding Insurance Claims Report instead.